renovate-bot/NeXTLinux-_-gosbomx/README.md

 ### Output formats

-The output format for Syft is configurable as well using the `-o` (or `--output`) option:
+The output format for Gosbom is configurable as well using the `-o` (or `--output`) option:

 ```